Name: Ruth Ruema Hoover

 Both are buried in Tillett Cemetery, Miami County, Indiana.

-And there appears to be some mixup over the dates of deaths between the
+And there appears to be some mix up over the dates of deaths between the

 elder Sebastian and his son Sebastian, one dying in Pendleton county,